dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 ### [The Origin of Semiotics is Symmetry](#the-origin-of-semiotics-is-symmetry)

-The origin of semiotics is buried at the very center of this metaversal leyline, which lies below the surface of language and culture.
+The origin of semiotics is buried at the center of this metaversal leyline, which lies below the surface of language and culture.
 The origin of semiotics is symmetry, which is the concept from which all else can be defined.
 Origin, both in the cartesian sense and in the sense of the Beginning.

-Without symmetry, nearly nothing else is defined, nor is it discretizable or foldable.
+Without symmetry, nearly nothing else is defined, nor is it discretizable or foldable or decomposable.
 Without symmetry, there are no spaces.
 With symmetry comes measure, enumeration and stratification of the dissimilar, which is where all the combinatorial variations of everything in life come from.
 A limiting condition of the dissimilar is that it all shares the structure of this core kernel, the foundation of which is symmetry.
 This is a core dependency of all that